The Story of Baile’s Road

 People were very resourceful in those days – this photograph shows Engine No. 2, which apparently was a converted automobile:

 The Baile Farm struggled to be a successful farming venture.
-According to an article that appeared in The Country Gentleman in 1911,11 Baile had installed two drainage plants, each capable of moving 12,000 gallons of water a minute.
-But heavy rains overwhelmed them and destroyed farmers’ crops, a lesson not lost on the Tatum Brothers, who invested heavily in digging the Florida City and North (Michigan Avenue) canals from 1912 – 1914 to drain the land that their Miami Land and Development Company owned east of their planned community, Detroit.
+According to an article that appeared in The Country Gentleman in 1911,33 Baile had installed two drainage plants, each capable of moving 12,000 gallons of water a minute.
+The pumps were added after dikes on the north, east and west sides of the tract had been built in 1909.
+Within the tract, the Campo Rico Trucking Co. had dredged 7 miles of canals.34 That didn’t help because heavy rains flooded the land and destroyed the farmers’ crops, a lesson not lost on the Tatum Brothers, who invested heavily in digging the Florida City and North (Michigan Avenue) canals from 1912 – 1914 to drain the land that their Miami Land and Development Company owned east of their planned community, Detroit.

 J. C. Baile was involved in many other ventures besides his farm in Goulds.
 He had an interest in the Biscayne Bay Company, which purchased land on Miami Beach that was later developed by Carl Fisher.
 As a County Commissioner, he was the prime mover behind the creation of the Goulds Drainage District, which funded the construction of the Goulds Canal.
 He was also in charge of the construction of what is now known as the McArthur Causeway.

 Goulds, like Princeton, Naranja, Modello, Homestead and Florida City, has a very rich and complex history.
 This post and the two posts on Lyman B. Gould and the Beginnings of Goulds barely scratch the surface.
 It is not generally known, but two African-Americans, William Randolph and William Johnson, each claimed 160 acres that is now the heart of the African-American community in Goulds.
+There were also two other Black men, Jeff Marshalls and John Hector, who claimed homesteads just north of the Johnson and Randolph claims.
+Marshall’s claim was cancelled but Hector patented his 80-acre claim in 1912.
+Johnson and Randolph were not the first claimants for their homesteads – they picked up cancellations.
+Marshalls was first, but his claim was cancelled.35 Hector picked up the cancellation of George J. Sullivan’s claim.
 Nor is the story of what is now Cauley Square very well known.
 It is a puzzle to me why the history of the area between Miami and the Keys has been ignored for so many years.

 ______________________________________________________________